MiguelCoimbra02/Master_Thesis/README.md

 Download a detailed PDF report containing the network summary, nodes, edges, image, and other relevant information for further analysis or documentation.

 ## Data Sources VizTool
-The visualization tool was inspired by the Stress Knowledge Map project [DOI: 10.1016/j.xplc.2024.100920] available at https://skm.nib.si/ckn/?identifier=AT1G64280&identifier=AT3G22400&identifier=AT3G14440, and by publicly available work hosted at https://github.com/vpodpecan/ckn_viz.
+The visualization tool was adapted based on Stress Knowledge Map project [DOI: 10.1016/j.xplc.2024.100920] available at https://skm.nib.si/ckn/?identifier=AT1G64280&identifier=AT3G22400&identifier=AT3G14440, and by publicly available work hosted at https://github.com/vpodpecan/ckn_viz.
 These resources provided valuable design and structural insights for the development of the cork oak gene interaction visualization platform.